The Saimaa Cycle Tour and Saimaa Gravel Tour are road and gravel cycling challenges set amidst the lakes and forests of eastern Finland.

 10. What support is there on the route?

-We also have five cars on the road; they’ll act as rolling mechanics for any problems between the service stations.
+For the road event, we also have five cars on the road; they’ll act as rolling mechanics for any problems between the service stations.

 11. Where should people stay?